 - State and Federal taxable income and marginal rates - marginal tax rates are determined directly from the taxable income.
-To correctly calculate any tax adjustment, the taxable income must be used.
-Typically, the prior-year tax return is used to determine the taxable income.
+To correctly calculate the tax adjustment, the taxable incomes and adjusted gross incomes must be used.
+Typically, the prior-year tax return is used to determine these values.

 - Dependent Exemption Adjustment - this tax deduction is due to the additional personal exemption allowed for additional children.
 Since this is a tax deduction, it is affected by the parent's tax bracket.
 The higher the tax bracket, the greater the adjustment.

 - Head of Household (HOH) - tax benefits result to a parent who is eligible for HOH tax filing status as a result of claiming the chilren as dependents.
 The benefit is quantified as the difference in the HOH standard deduction over the single standard deduction.
 Additionally, Kansas allows one additional exemption when claiming HOH.

 - Self-Employment Tax - self employed persons are responsible for both the employee's and employer's halves of the social security tax.
 This has the effect of reducing the taxable and child support incomes.
 It should be noted that social security tax is phased out at a certain income level, which can complicate this calculation.